cxynueuwu/click-click/README.md

 Improved invite friends!
 Now it looks better and more sinful.

 Little change to the options, added login button, it doesn't work :(

+### Vision 0.3 2024/03/10

+OMG OMG OMG i am alive again... ...

+Update the Login and Remove buttons, so it actually works!

+also some little changes with misspelling xP